 FAQ: Tips for Leveling Your Yard

-No. Even though topsoil by itself can help you level your lawn, it lacks the important nutrients, consistency, and microbes found in a topdressing mixture.
+No. Even though topsoil by itself can help you level your lawn, it lacks the important nutrients, consistency, and microbes found in the organic matter of a topdressing mixture, which benefit your lawn.

 Sod normally takes root after 14 days.
 The root system has grown when the sod becomes difficult to pick up off the ground.
 Avoid disturbing your sod during the first two weeks.